EMOTIVE INTERFACE. The Films of Metahaven

 Metahaven.
 The Sprawl (Propaganda About Propaganda)

-Netherlands, 2015, digital archive, colour, sound, original version in English and Russian with English subtitles, 70'
+Netherlands, 2015, digital archive, colour, sound, original version in English, Russian and Arab, with English subtitles, 70'

 Metahaven.
 Information Skies

-Netherlands, 2016, digital archive, colour, sound, original version in Hungarian with English subtitles, 24'
+Netherlands, 2016, digital archive, colour, sound, original version in Hungarian, with English and Korean subtitles, 24'

 This session gets under way with Home, one of the music videos the collective has made with Holly Herndon, a composer and soloist who explores the intersections between electronic music, AI and the human voice.